bennywong3/1340_gp114/README.md

 Size of tables available: 2, 4, 8

-Total number of seats available: 70
+Maximum total number of seats available: 70

-Number of table for 2:  5
+Maximum number of table for 2:  5

-Number of table for 4: 5
+Maximum number of table for 4: 5

-Number of table for 8: 5
+Maximum number of table for 8: 5

 Number of customers for each entry: 1-8 (our deli cannot handle a group of customers with more than 8 people)

 Preferable dining time for each customer: 1 hour, maximum 2 hours

-Size of dining area: 2000 sq. ft. with maximum 3 rows X 5 columns (in rectangular shape)
+Size of dining area: 2000 sq. ft. with 3 rows X 5 columns (in rectangular shape)

 Each table is named according to its coordinate, i.e. the table at upper left corner is named R0C0.